LGBTQ people in sports in the United States: Baseball

 Glenn Burke was the first Major League Baseball (MLB) player to come out as gay, announcing it in 1982 after he retired.
+Billy Bean became the second former MLB player to come out, in 1999.

 Umpire Dale Scott came out as gay in 2014, becoming the first active openly gay official in the MLB, NBA, NFL or NHL.

 In 2015, Sean Conroy became the first openly gay active professional baseball player, while playing for the Sonoma Stompers of the independent baseball league called the Pacific Association.
 Later in 2015, David Denson, while playing for the Helena Brewers, a minor league team affiliated with the Milwaukee Brewers, became the first active player in affiliated professional baseball to come out as gay.
+The highest league he played in after coming out was High-A, the third tier league in Minor League Baseball, in 2016.